 I don’t obsess over my figure, I work out consistently, I eat a mostly clean vegetarian diet, I drink unsweetened tea, I walk as much as possible, and only indulge in things I really enjoy.
-Cake is a big part of Danish office culture, but passing it up doesn’t pain me, so more often than not, I say nej tak to the cake.
-However, I never say no thank you to sharing a bottle of red with Robert, and I’ve never met a bag of chips (English or American) I didn’t like.
+Cake is a big part of Danish office culture, but passing it up doesn’t pain me.
+More often than not, I say nej tak to the cake.
+However, I never say no thank you to sharing a bottle of red with someone, and I’ve never met a bag of chips I didn’t like.
 Priorities, consistent choices, and moderation pretty much sum up my approach to fitness.

 Do you exercise at home?
 What are your favorite programs and why?
 Can you recommend any home workout programs that work?
 Tell me in the comments :)

 *I’m referring to the original, pre-Goodtimes FIRM workouts.
 After the original owners sold the concept, it was never the same.
 The distinctive format and production quality were gone, and the workouts were pretty much like so many others on the market.
 A lot of people only know the new FIRM and I know it’s been quite successful, but it never clicked for me.

 Disclosure: This page contains affiliate links, which means that (at no cost to you) I’ll earn a small commission for any order placed through one of the links in this post.